bengarrett/RetroTxt/docs/src/library.md

 $ task --list

 task: Available tasks for this project:
-* builds:              Creates submission packages for Chrome.
+* build:               Creates the submission package for Chrome.
-* checks:              Check, run and print the versions of the task commands and dependencies.
+* checks:              heck, run and print the versions of the task commands and dependencies.
-* commit:              Applies the VERSION variable to the JSON files and commits it to GitHub.
 * default:             List the available tasks.
-* depends:             Copies the latest dependencies over to the package.
+* dep-copy:            Copies the dependencies from `node_modules` over to the `ext` directory.
+* dep-install:         Installs both the dependencies and dev-dependencies contained in the package.json.
+* dep-update:          Updates all dependencies to the latest version and copies them to the `ext` directory.
 * docs-build:          Build the current documentation in use on https://docs.retrotxt.com.
 * docs-serve:          Run an internal server to view the documentation in `docs`.
-* init:                Initialises this repository for first time use after being cloned.
-* update:              Update to the latest dependencies.
-* version-purge:       Removes the current VERSION variable value as a tag from the GitHub repository.
-* version-set:         Applies the VERSION in Taskfile.yml variable value to the manifest.json and package.json files.
+* lint:                Lint the JavaScript files in the `ext` directory.
 ```

 ## Documentation